segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/destination-plugins/survicate-react-native.md

 ***identify***

-In the SurvicateDestination plugin, the identify event from Segment is transferred to the setUserTrait method of Survicate.
+In the SurvicateDestination plugin, the Identify event from Segment is transferred to the setUserTrait method of Survicate.
 This is achieved within the identify function of the SurvicateDestination class.
-The traits and userId from the IdentifyEvent are extracted and set as user traits in Survicate using the setUserTrait method.
+The traits and userId from the Identify event are extracted and set as user traits in Survicate using the setUserTrait method.
 The traits are a dictionary where each key-value pair is set as a user trait.
 The userId is also set as a user trait with the key "userId".

 ***track***